OWASP/www-project-fiasse/index.md

 The core FIASSE tenets are:

-- The Securable Principle: No static state of "secure"
-- First Principle alignment: Resiliently add computing value while reducing the probability of material impact
-- Business alignment: in the context of development, security aligns with the business through development's priorities
+- The Securable Principle: There is no static state of "secure".
+Software engineers need to understand what is needed to create securable code without the years of extra training and experience it would take to understand the security practice.
+- Business alignment: Security must align with development's reason for existing to engage with them.
+This means abandoning the "shovel-left" anti-pattern in favor of clearer communication and earlier collaboration.
-- Participation over assessment: security actively participates in key development processes
+- Participation over assessment: Structured participation by the security team in the development process yields better results than security assessment alone, which tends to be late and expensive.

 ### Scope

-FIASSE does not intend to replace existing security assurance advice like OWASP SAMM, OWASP ASVS, etc. Instead, it aims to complement other OWASP projects by integrating security more deeply into the Software Engineering discipline.
-It can do this by providing a structured approach to securing code through engineering practices.
-This will reduce findings and turnaround time, thereby decreasing the probability of material impact.
+FIASSE does not intend to replace existing security assurance advice like OWASP PSCF, OWASP SAMM, OWASP ASVS, etc. Instead, it aims to complement other projects by providing a developer-centric framework.
+It does this by providing a structured approach to securing code through engineering practices.

 ## Road Map